 12. What is a ‘Bad Idea?’

 An idea can be defined as ‘a clear feasible solution to the problem.’
 What may be a good idea to you, may not be appealing to other people.
 Ideas – good or bad, if not applied, are bound to go bad.
-Our organisation changed its path from physical training to virtual workshop.
+Our organisation changed its path from to remote working.
 When people started to work remotely, spending their whole day in front of their computer screen – our biggest challenge was –

 Why would they spend more time in front of the screen just for fun?